Synternet/syntropy-devops-integrations/mqtt-mosquitto-nodejs-mixed-2/README.md

 # Launch the Syntropy Agent on each VM

 Perform these tasks on each VM.
 Remember to substitute the values between the `{ }` with your own.
+Reference to the docs for the Syntropy provider IDs can be found [here](https://docs.syntropystack.com/docs/syntropy-agent-variables).

 Launch the syntropy agent.